 I use a lot of tools and resources to keep my blog running.
 But of all of them, my content calendar is my single most important tool.
-With the exception of WordPress itself that I need to post on my blog, my calendar is the heart of my blog.
-When my brain can only manage to think a few hours into the future, my content calendar can think weeks into the future.
+My calendar is the heart and soul of my blog.
+When my brain can only manage to think a few hours into the future, my content calendar can think months into the future.
 When I sit down on the weekend to write all of my blog posts for the following week, I don’t have to think about what I’ll write, and I don’t have to deal with writer’s block.
 I just take a look at my calendar, and it’s all right there.
 If you haven’t quite figured out the importance of a content calendar, this post is for you!
 I’m going to tell you what a content calendar is, why you need one, and how to create one!

 What is a content calendar?

 It’s pretty self-explanatory actually.
 It is a calendar or planner for all of your blog content.
 It’s a simple way for you to plan out what you’re going to post on your blog on what days.
 For some, their content calendar might be on their Google Calendar or even the planner on their phone.
 Others might have a WordPress plug-in that acts as their content calendar.
 Others, like me, might be a little more old school and prefer the physical paper planner.
 I don’t know what it is, but I prefer to be able to hold my planner in my hands, carry it around in my purse, and cross things off as I’ve finished them.